- Funding opportunities in Canada

 In individual cases, areas which are of strategic interest to the German Federal Ministry of Education and Research (BMBF) can receive financial support for exploratory and networking measures.

 Current BMBF funding opportunities can be found under .

 Germany is one of the few countries with which Canada concluded an intergovernmental agreement regarding scientific and technological collaboration early on.
 The agreement came into force on 30 June 1971 and has led to a dynamic bilateral collaboration in science and technology.
 The celebration of the 50th anniversary of the S&T agreement took place on 7 May 2021 in Berlin and virtually.

 The Canadian ministry 'Global Affairs Canada' is in charge of the bilateral cooperation.
 The ministry 'Innovation, Science and Economic Development Canada' (ISED) is responsible for the research and innovation related policy.
 Bilateral meetings on scientific and technological (S&T) cooperation take place between the federal governments of Germany and Canada approximately every two years .
 The priorities and research areas of the cooperation are agreed upon at these meetings.

 Over the course of the collaboration, the key areas of cooperation have been adapted to the national priorities of both countries, and currently focus essentially on the following areas:

-The bilateral cooperation between the governments and the research and development institutions in Germany are supported by the International Bureau (IB).
-The International Bureau is involved in preparing funding announcements and supports ongoing research projects scientifically and administratively.
-In addition, the IB assists its principals with holding scientific workshop, information events and talks in an international context.
+The bilateral cooperation between the governments and the research and development institutions in Germany is supported by the International Bureau (IB).
+The International Bureau is involved in preparing calls for proposals and supports ongoing research projects scientifically and administratively.
+In addition, the IB supports BMBF with the preparation of workshop, information events and talks in an international context.